SantiagoEnriqueGA/ez-animate/docs/api.md

 - `keep_previous`: Whether to keep and display previous model states (default: False).
 - `max_previous`: Maximum number of previous states to keep (default: None).
 - `pca_components`: Number of PCA components to reduce dimensionality (default: 1).
+- `metric_fn`: Optional metric function or list of functions (e.g., MSE, R2) to calculate and display during animation.
+- `plot_metric_progression`: Whether to plot the progression of the metric over time.
+- `max_metric_subplots`: Maximum number of subplots to show for metric progression (if multiple metrics).
 - `**kwargs`: Additional keyword arguments for customization (e.g., `title`, `xlabel`, `ylabel`).